-During the first year (PGY1), residents will have two months focused on building advocacy and clinical skills, developing community partnerships and learning strategies to develop and evaluate sustainable interventions for child health.
-One month will be a dedicated curriculum month focused on the interests and needs of the residents within the health equity track with daily sessions with local and national experts covering topics such as: theoretical frameworks, care of special populations, research/QI methodologies relevant to health equity, building advocacy skills, and mental health/self care sessions.
+During the first year (PGY1), residents will have two months focused on building advocacy and clinical skills, developing community partnerships, and learning strategies to develop and evaluate sustainable interventions for child health.
+One month per year will be a dedicated curriculum month focused on the interests and needs of the residents within the health equity track with daily sessions with local and national experts covering topics such as: theoretical frameworks, care of special populations, research/QI methodologies relevant to health equity, building advocacy skills, and mental health/self-exploration sessions.
 Longitudinal mentorship is incorporated across the three-year training program.

-Residents will build their continuity clinic patient panels in partnership with Odessa Brown Children’s Clinic (OBCC) or the Pediatric Clinic at Harborview.
+Residents will build their continuity clinic patient panels in partnership with Odessa Brown Children’s Clinic (OBCC), SeaMar Community Health Centers, and the Pediatric Clinic at Harborview.
 Residents are also encouraged to explore the impact and role of health equity across the clinical care spectrum, regardless of their ultimate career trajectory.

-The second and third years (PGY2 and PGY3) will be focused on community care as well as project and scholarship development and implementation.
-Residents will have three to four months of protected time each year to dedicate to scholarship development.
+The second and third years (PGY2 and PGY3) will be focused on meaningful work or scholarship development and implementation.
+Residents will have three months of protected time each year to dedicate to this.